 *Good academic standing means a minimum GPA of 2.0, not on academic probation or academically dismissed according to the Registrar’s Office.
 Professional conduct is vetted by the Dean of Students Office.

-3. Meet with a coach – Margaret Bransford after submitting the Executive Summary to review the Final Business Plan/Pitch before April 1st.
+3. Meet with a coach – Margaret Bransford after submitting the Executive Summary to review the Final Business Plan before April 12.
 (REQUIRED)